Preserving Angles Improves Feature Distillation: Introduction

-While these foundation models are unnecessarily large for most computer vision applications, knowledge distillation \cite{hinton2015distilling} approaches can be used to train smaller models that retain their properties.
-For instance, the DINOv2 foundation models were distilled from their largest variant by utilising the self-supervised training objective with a larger frozen teacher \cite{oquab2023dinov2}.
-This was done on a proprietary dataset and the teacher head weights were never publicly released, preventing this approach from being replicated.
-A recent knowledge distillation approach, Proteus \cite{zhang2024accessingvisionfoundationmodels}, has shown that it is possible to distill the DINOv2 models and obtain comparable performance on several metrics, without the need for the original dataset.
-However, sub-optimal results are still obtained for key robustness metrics, generalisability and performance in dense tasks such as image segmentation.
-Most concerning, however, is that models distilled using Proteus \emph{do not produce faithful reproductions} of the latent space of the teacher model, as shown by their severely reduced performance on OOD detection tasks.
+Nevertheless, knowledge distillation approaches \citep{hinton2015distilling} that leverage the classification outputs of the DINOv2 models trained on a particular datasets can be used to train performant student models.
+However, it has been shown that fundamental properties of the foundation model need not transfer to the student models, impacting generalisation performance on downstream tasks \citep{zhang2024accessingvisionfoundationmodels}.
+Feature distillation approaches that use a Mean Squared Error (MSE) or $L_2$ loss and a student head to map the activations from the latent space of the student to the teacher are more effective in this respect.
+The recent Proteus \citep{zhang2024accessingvisionfoundationmodels} approach has shown that it is possible to distill the DINOv2 models on ImageNet-1K and obtain comparable performance on downstream classification and segmentation tasks.
+However, sub-optimal results are still obtained for key robustness metrics, as well as generalisability and performance in dense tasks such as image segmentation.
+Most concerning, however, is that models distilled using Proteus \emph{do not faithfully reproduce} the latent space of the teacher model, as shown by their severely reduced performance on out-of-distribution (OOD) detection tasks (\cref{tbl:imagenet_OOD_detection_concise}).

-This paper presents Teacher in the Middle (TinTeM), a knowledge distillation approach that learns an explicit mapping between the latent space of the teacher to the student, that preserves distances between points.
-TinTeM improves the faithfulness of the learned student, \emph{significantly improving OOD detection in comparison to Proteus} (\cref{tbl:imagenet_OOD_detection_concise}) while achieving competitive performance across all of the considered benchmarks---including classification accuracy, generalisation, robustness and semantic segmentation (\cref{fig:radar_proteus_vs_tintem}).
-TinTeM reproduces the high-quality patch features of the foundation model (\cref{fig:example_tintem_images}), and can be used to produce specialised models, that have improved accuracy on particular tasks but retain these foundation model properties.
+This paper presents Cosine-similarity Preserving Compression (CosPress), a feature distillation approach that addresses such shortcomings by learning a teacher head mapping that compresses the latent space of the teacher model into the latent space of the student.
+CosPress achieves this by preserving cosine similarities between points in the teacher's latent space and allows the student to be directly optimised.
+This significantly improves the faithfulness of the learned student on OOD detection (\cref{tbl:imagenet_OOD_detection_concise}) and robustness benchmarks in comparison to Proteus, while achieving competitive performance across all of the considered challenges---including classification accuracy, generalisation and semantic segmentation.
+CosPress reproduces the high-quality patch features of the foundation model (\cref{fig:example_tintem_images}), and can be used to produce specialised models, that have improved accuracy on particular tasks but retain these foundation model properties.
 In this work, we: